skat/deling-api-docs/deling-api.md

 Authenticate your platform by including your secret key in API requests.
 To get a key, please contact us at the SLACK channel.
 Do not share your secret API key in publicly accessible areas such as GitHub, client-side code and so forth.

 Authentication to the API is performed via a Bearer token, and must  be included in the `Authorization` header.
 Use  `-H "Authorization: Bearer your_access_token"`.

+The final solution (out of scope for the pilot project) will use [OAUTH2](https://oauth.net/2/) for identifying end-user and granting platforms to send data on their behalf.

 # Updating an existing filing